 If employees are violating a company policy while they are injured, workers’ compensation usually does not apply.
 There are a handful of other statutory exemptions as well.
 Furthermore, if the employer was not insured, workers’ compensation does not pay.

 These victims still have legal options, such as filing a civil claim for damages.
 These victims are entitled to additional compensation for their pain and suffering or other noneconomic losses.
 The tradeoff is that these claims are also more complex.
 Most victims must prove negligence, or a lack of care.
 However, in many cases, employers cannot use some key negligence defenses, such as comparative fault and assumption of the risk.

-Connect with a Tenacious Cook County Workers’ Compensation Lawyer
+Connect with a Tenacious Illinois Workers’ Compensation Lawyer